Justice Sec Complains of Abuse for Saying Whites Get Too Many Top Jobs

 That is not good enough.

-Yousaf told fellow members of the Scottish Parliament these should be “uncomfortable truths” and that “racism is literally killing minorities”.
+Yousaf told fellow members of the Scottish Parliament these should be “uncomfortable truths” for them and that “racism is literally killing minorities”.

 “Scotland has a problem of structural racism,” he asserted, before demanding that everyone in the country become an activist for “anti-racism”.